Lecture Capture Policy

 8. Retention Period

 8.1 Lecture recordings will be retained for five years.
-This ensures that students are able to view recordings of all the modules that they have taken during their course.
+This ensures that students can view recordings of all the modules that they have taken during their course.

 8.3 Recordings can also be copied or moved into the latest version of a taught module.